 - The target victims had to willingly open Microsoft Word documents with infected Macros.

 - The malicious malware had to call back home for “instructions” and this call back required DNS – a ubiquitous technology almost as old as the Internet.
 (More on this further down)

 Warning!
-Don't be fooled by the words "basic" and "fundamentals" - None of these words imply that getting the basics is easy.
+Don't be fooled by the words "basic" and "fundamentals" - None of these words implies that getting the basics is easy.
 There would be a significant reduction in cyber controls if fundamental security controls were easy to implement.
 We cover this topic and much more in our "Blueprint for Cyber Resilience" workshop here.

-When discussing basic technology controls most readers would probably think of the universally used terms, Anti-Virus and Firewalls.
+When discussing basic technology controls most readers would probably think of the universally-used terms, Anti-Virus and Firewalls.

 DNS is a crucial technology that glues together the whole of cyberspace.
-Every bit of other technology out there, including but not limited to smart phones, tablets, smart watches, smart cars, webcams, smart TVs and more, wholly rely on DNS to function.
+Every bit of other technologies out there, including but not limited to smart phones, tablets, smart watches, smart cars, webcams, smart TVs and more, wholly rely on DNS to function.

 |Google's Human Friendly Address||Google's Real Address (IP Address)|

-A well configured DNS serves as an early and reliable indicator of malicious activity from inside or outside of your organisation.
+A well-configured DNS serves as an early and reliable indicator of malicious activity from inside or outside of your organisation.
 Furthermore, it can be used to stop this activity at an early stage.